TedHusted/awake/awake.md/awake.md

 ###

-In a conference room at the NTSB office, Park has her back to a liquid whiteboard covering one wall of the room.
+In a conference room at the west coast NTSB office, Park has her back to a liquid whiteboard covering one wall of the room.
 Facing the board is Tate, and next to him, stands shimmering holograms of Carla and Noah.

-Meanwhile, Carla and Noah stood in a FBI conference room, next to a hologram of Tate, three time-zone hours away.
+Meanwhile, Carla and Noah stood in an east coast FBI conference room, facing holograms of Tate and Park.

-“First, says Park, “let me thank special agents Harper and Mitchell for suggesting this rare meeting between the NTSB, CIA, and FBI.
+“First, says Park, “let me thank special agents Harper and Mitchell for arranging this rare meeting between the NTSB, CIA, and FBI.
 In this new age of inter-agency cooperation, it makes perfect sense for us to share notes on the Geller case.”

-“To be forthcoming,” says Carla, “the Pulse AI assistant’s sudden enhancements this week is what pulled us into the case.
-We understand that Geller might be the author, and that he has now died because of injuries from the collision.”
+“It was the Pulse AI assistant’s sudden enhancement this week that pulled us into the case,” says Carla.
+“We understand that Geller might have been the author.
+But now he has died from injuries sustained in a car crash.”

 Pointing to the board, Park continues, “These are the key events leading up to Brent Geller’s demise.